Ken P's Today in History

 • 1972 - 25th NHL All-Star Game: East beats West 3-2 at Minnesota.

-• 1972 - 7' Ohio State center Luke Witte is stomped in face during a brawl in a game with Minnesota.
+• 1972 - 7-foot tall Ohio State center Luke Witte is stomped in face during a brawl in a game with Minnesota.

 • 1980 - Dutch Government demands boycott of Olympics.

-• 1981 - Super Bowl XV: Oakland Raiders beat Philadelphia Eagles, 27-10 in New Orleans; Most Valuable Player: Jim Plunkett, Quarterback with Oakland Raiders.
+• 1981 - NFL Super Bowl XV at the Louisiana Superdome in New Orleans, Louisiana: Oakland Raiders beat Philadelphia Eagles, 27-10; Most Valuable Player: Jim Plunkett, quarterback.

 • 1987 - 75th Australian Mens Tennis: S Edberg beats Pat Cash (6-3, 6-4, 3-6, 5-7, 6-3).

-• 1987 - NFL Super Bowl XXI: New York Giants beat Denver Broncos, 39-20 in Pasadena; Super Bowl Most Valuable Player: Phil Simms, New York Giants, Quarterback.
+• 1987 - NFL Super Bowl XXI: New York Giants beat Denver Broncos, 39-20 in Pasadena, California; Most Valuable Player: Phil Simms, quarterback.
+This is the first NFL Championship for the Giants since 1956.

 • 1988 - Longest winless streak in Toronto Maple Leafs history (15 games).